Create and Install Serialized Item/Equipment Records at a Site

 9. If required, specify an accounting control object and adjust the status and priority.

 10. Specify the target effectivity and downtime cost, if available.
-Also specify a criticality class and an insurance number, if available.
+Specify a criticality class and an insurance number, if available.

-11. Specify a commission date, a process, a subprocess, and a fixed asset ID (optional fields).
+11. Specify a commission date, a process, a subprocess, and a fixed asset ID.
+These fields are optional fields.
 Press Enter to save.

 Specify supplier and manufacturer information (optional)